sonata-project/SonataCoreBundle/Resources/doc/reference/twig_helpers.rst

 sonata_flashmessages_get and sonata_flashmessages_types
 -------------------------------------------------------

-See :doc:`flash_messages`.
+See :doc:`flash_messages` for more information.

 sonata_urlsafeid
 ----------------

-Gets the identifiers of the object as a string that is save to use in an url.
+Gets the identifiers of the object as a string that is safe to use in an url.